joelberkeley/spidr/tutorials/HowSpidrWorks.md

 Let 0 (Add (Lit 7) (Lit 9))  -- name `7 + 9` as `0`
   $ Mul (Var 0) (Var 0)      -- each `Var 0` points to `7 + 9`
 ```
-Another option, which makes use of a common representation for directed acyclic graphs such as our computational graph, is to supplement an expression with a topologically-sorted `List Expr`, of all the labelled nodes.
-Here, we implicitly use the list indices as our labels: to label an `Expr`, we simply append it to the list.
+Another option, which makes use of a common representation for directed acyclic graphs such as our computational graph, is to supplement an expression with a topologically-sorted `List Expr`, of all the tagged nodes.
+Here, we implicitly use the list indices as our tags: to tag an `Expr`, we simply append it to the list.
 Our earlier example becomes the expression
 ```idris
 Mul (Var 0) (Var 0)
 ```